William Montgomery Brown: Biography

 His 1907 book The Crucial Race Question, which supported the segregation of the races, greatly angered the Northerners who usually contributed substantial sums to support his poor diocese.
 Brown created the Helen Dunlap School for Mountain Girls and a seminary to train a local ministry in Arkansas.
 From 1909 to 1910, he engaged in a sharp conflict with Trinity Cathedral in Little Rock (Pulaski County) over the issue of control over the cathedral and the refusal of the dean to read and compliment the bishop's new book, The Level Plan of Church Union.
 This dispute further alienated many in Arkansas.
 The Level Plan rejected many practices of the Episcopal Church and angered many supporters, who promptly insisted that he leave.
 In 1911, he returned to Galion, Ohio, and formally resigned as bishop of Arkansas in 1912, although he remained a bishop without a diocese.
 He was succeeded as Bishop of Arkansas by James Rideout Winchester.

 Brown began reading Charles Darwin, Karl Marx and other authors promoting a materialistic view of the world.
 Two years later, Brown announced his "conversion to science" in July 1913.
 He wrote to Episcopal bishops informing them of his new position.
 He rejected the historical Jesus, arguing that Jesus was "an idea" that was later turned into an historical person, echoing the views of Arthur Drews in The Christ Myth.
 "I no longer believed in a personal God, nor in a six-day creation, nor in a literal heaven and hell," Brown wrote.
 Creeds, he decided, were merely symbolical.
 Episcopal bishops reacted with indifference and strong hostility to his views.

 Brown's evolution from Bishop of Arkansas (1899–1912), to finding an interest in Marxism, socialism, and Communism during the 1910s, to author of Communism and Christianism (1920), dramatically increased and challenged his influence in the church.
 It led to his heresy trial by the House of Bishops in 1924–25.
 There he tried to prove to his fellow bishops that they did not believe in a strict interpretation of the Bible any more than he then did.
 Most of the Bishops considered Brown to be deranged and he was declared guilty of heresy, deposed and excommunicated.
+Repeated efforts to reinstate him were unsuccessful.
 However, while awaiting the final verdict on his deposition as bishop in October 1925, he was offered a place in both the Russian Orthodox Church, which was heavily influenced by Soviet authorities at the time, and the Old Catholic Church.
 He opted for the latter and was consecrated an Old Catholic bishop in a ceremony conducted in his own study in Galion.
 Because Old Catholic orders were accepted as valid by the Episcopal Church in the United States, Bishop Brown's position as a bishop in apostolic succession could not be challenged by his former church.
 Many Old Catholic churches count Bishop Brown in the line of succession of their bishops.